 The wine list is truly memorable, featuring several hundred wines.
 It represents a round-the-world-tour of the finest wine-growing regions and is a great opportunity to share a good bottle.

-The restaurant manager, Christophe Gaudino welcomes the patrons with his easy-going openness known to everyone in Saint-Emilion.
 In the kitchen is a young talented chef, Alexandre Baumard.
 He learned his craft in a number of fine establishments, including those of Paul Bocuse and Christophe Bacquié, before rising to the challenge of his first chef’s position at Logis de la Cadène.

 For dessert lovers, Alexandre Baumard has a young pastry chef under his orders, Damien Amilien, who is very inventive and commands his craft with great poise.